rusefi/rusefi_documentation/HOWTO-quick-start.md

 Test your outputs.
 Under "Controller" -> "Bench Test & Commands" you can see a lot of options for outputs you can test.
 Let's focus on the basic ones for now.
 Spark and Fuel.
 First, if your car's fuel pump is controlled by the ECU, test "Fuel Pump".
 You should hear the fuel pump running.

 Then move on to spark.
 Here it depends on how your car is set up.
 If you have a 4-cylinder with wasted spark (which is likely the majority of users), you will likely be using "Spark #1" and "Spark #3".
 When you click the test button, you should hear the corresponding ignition coil firing.
 If you can't hear the spark, you may want to pull a spark plug (or use a spare) and hook it up to the spark plug connector and ground it.
 Test again and you should see a spark arcing.
-Dont shock yourself.
+Don't shock yourself.

 Now it's time to test your injectors.
 Again, this depends on your vehicle.
 Most cars will at least have two banks of injectors.
 So you should definitely hear injectors firing when you're testing "Injector #1" and "Injector #2".
 If you have full-sequential fuel, you should try as many injectors as your engine has cylinders. *Fuel is flammable.
 Have a fire extinguisher near by just in case.